Fluconazole single-dose tabletsPronunciation

 Treating vaginal yeast infections.
 It may also be used for other conditions as determined by your doctor.

-Fluconazole single-dose tablets is an azole antifungal.
+Fluconazole single-dose tablets are an azole antifungal.
 It kills sensitive fungi by interfering with the formation of the fungal cell membrane and weakening it.

 Do NOT use fluconazole single-dose tablets if: